 SEI's LED lighting program is part of the company’s energy-efficient store design standard and is a significant contributor to the company’s CO2 reduction goal.
-In FY2020, the company installed LED lighting in 463 stores.
-As of December 31, 2020, 7,465 stores feature LED lighting in the U.S. and Canada.
-Stores that changed from fluorescent to LED lighting can achieve an estimated annual energy saving effect of 38,756 kWh per store.
+As of December 2021, more than 7,700 stores featured LED lighting, helping to reduce energy consumption in stores.
 In addition to their energy-efficient benefits, LED lights eliminate the use of hazardous materials, comply with local regulations to reduce light pollution, support store safety measures and enhance the customer shopping experience.

 Utility sponsored community solar is different from on-site solar where solar panels are installed directly on houses/buildings to generate power.
 It refers to local solar facilities developed and owned by the utility which are shared by multiple community subscribers who receive credit on their electricity bills for their share of the power produced.